 If you’re able, you might see if you can help other residents by offering to pick up groceries, check on their welfare or just be a good friend to a resident in need.
 If there is anything you need from us, your Manager is just a phone call or email away.

-Millennium’s offices are closed, so we may be delayed in responding to inquiries on our website, but your Management Team will continue to keep you updated as things change.
+Your Management Team will continue to keep you updated as things change.
 Any questions should continue to be directed to them.

 With your help, we’ll get through this!